Enterprise Value (TEV) | Quick Primer

 Portfolio Beta

 Portfolio BetaWhat is Portfolio Beta?
-The Portfolio Beta is a measure of the systematic risk of a portfolio of securities relative to the market benchmark (S&P 500).
-For a portfolio of investments, the weighted...
+Portfolio Beta is a measure of the systematic risk of a portfolio of securities relative to a market benchmark (i.e. the S&P 500).
+For a portfolio of investments, the portf...

 -